1 Queen's Road: A Unique Proposition

 In 2009 and 2010, a comprehensive refurbishment project took place to reinvigorate the building and augment the environmentally-friendly facets of the site.
 The project was undertaken with the building’s original architects, now known as Foster & Partners.
 The first phase installed energy-efficient lighting in the washrooms and new taps to minimize water consumption.
 Intelligent, energy-saving lighting was rolled out across 25 floors of the building.
 The skyscraper’s columns and cladding were also deep-cleaned to restore them to prime condition.
 The second phase included new pantries, lift enhancements and escalator partitioning improvements.

-Interior view of our new Premier Elite Wealth Centre on Level 5, completed in 2025 A beautiful display at the Premier Elite Wealth Centre celebrating our rich heritage in the city since 1865.
+HSBC Premier Elite Wealth Centre on Level 5 of 1 Queen's Road, completed in 2025 A beautiful display at the Premier Elite Wealth Centre celebrating our rich heritage in the city since 1865.
 It was installed to commemorate our 160th anniversary in 2025 1 Queen’s Road was lit up with a special celebratory lightshow for our 160th anniversary A large LED birthday cake installed at the ground floor plaza for our 160th anniversary

 In recent years, elements of the interior have been modernised to reflect contemporary workplace design and technology integration.
 This included redesigning executive floors to improve flexibility, efficiency, and connectivity amongst global, regional, and Hong Kong leadership teams.
 Since 2020, crucial exterior refurbishments and repairs have also been completed, including waterproofing the roof, replacing the large ‘halo’ sign on top of the building, and adding a security balustrade to the Level 28 terrace.